Hugisko/asteroids/README.md

 # asteroids
 This project is about the famous game called Asteroids.
-Youtr main goal is to target an asteroid and destroy it.
+Your main goal is to target an asteroid and destroy it.
 It was written in html, css and vanilla js.

 Controls:
    - movement with arrow keys